 If you’re trying to decide between Marine Collagen and Collagen Peptides, you might naturally be wondering why you would want to take either of these products.
 Collagen protein, whether it’s derived from bovine or fish, is a fantastic way to support your connective tissues.

 Hair and nails: Collagen is present in the cells that make up the hair and nails.
 Many people who take collagen report faster hair and nail growth, as well as increased hair and nail strength.

 Skin: One of the main causes of fine lines and wrinkles is the natural loss of collagen from the skin.
 After age 25, our bodies begin to produce less and less collagen.
 Taking collagen orally can help to support the skin so it retains its youthful glow and elasticity.

 Bones and joints: As we age, our bones also become susceptible to the side effects of collagen depletion.
 Brittle bones and suboptimal joint function are issues that affect many people over 50.
 That’s not to mention the problems faced by athletes of any age who rely on their bones and joints for extra physical support.
-Collagen promotes healthy bones and joints, and has even been shown to reduce athletes’ risk of injury (1).
+Collagen promotes healthy bones and joints.

 How Much Collagen to Take

 In the battle of Collagen Peptides vs Marine Collagen, the playing field is pretty much equal.
 Both sources of collagen are easily digested and absorbed by the body.
-In fact, in studies, 90% of collagen peptides have been shown to be digested and quickly absorbed after consumption (2).
+In fact, in studies, 90% of collagen peptides have been shown to be digested and quickly absorbed after consumption.